-Our Service will ensure that staff members, including relief staff, have adequate training and knowledge about diabetes and know what to do in an emergency to ensure the health and safety of children (especially regarding hypoglycaemia).
+Our Service will ensure that staff members have adequate training and knowledge about diabetes and know what to do in an emergency to ensure the health and safety of children (especially regarding hypoglycaemia).
 Management will ensure all staff are aware of children's medical management plans and risk management plans.
+This policy supplements our Medical Conditions Policy.